krazyjakee/nodot/README.md

 ### First Person

-- FPSGun - A node to create a first person 3D gun or projectile weapon
+- FPSItem - A node to create a first person item (i.e gun, hammer etc)
 - FPSIronSight - A node to position an ironsight camera
 - FPSLaunchPosition - A node to position the point at which a projectile is launched
 - FPSLeftHand - A node to attach a left hand to the weapon
-- FPSRightHand - A node to attach a left hand to the weapon
+- FPSRightHand - A node to attach a right hand to the weapon
 - FPSArms - A node to attach hands to the weapon

 ### Sound